-On this page you will find all the guidance and resources you need.
-Our SR2S coordinator is happy to provide assistance anytime.
+For our Safe Routes to School Champions and Teachers: Here you will find all the guidance and resources you need.
+Our SR2S Coordinator is happy to provide assistance anytime.
 Some of the safety education events are offered only at elementary schools, but most of the program is for all ages.

 Walk to School Day Resources for Teachers

 Walk to School Day Curriculum for grades K-6 click here.

 Getting Your School Started

 SR2S is most successful when school based “teams” made up of parents, teachers, administrators and neighbors work together on safety issues under the leadership of a “champion.”
 COAST can provide guidance in the formation of a SR2S Team at your school.

 Here are some useful documents that can be downloaded:

 “Every Child Deserves Safe Routes to School” [Microsoft Word].
 This article helps identify interested parents at a school and can be modified to fit a school’s newsletter or bulletin.